cbrandolino/log/books.md

 # Books

+## February 2018

+- Living with Complexity, Donald A. Norman, 3.5

 ## January 2018

 - The Tell-tale Brain, V.S.
 Ramachandran, 4
 - The Nature of Technology, W. Brian Arthur, 3.5
-- The Moral Animal, Robert Wright, 4
+- The Moral Animal, Robert Wright, 3
 - Philosophy in the Flesh, George Lakoff and Mark Johnson, 4
 - Freedom and its Betrayal, Isaiah Berlin, 3.5
 - Why Buddhism is True, Robert Wright, 4.5